Titles and Roles

-Bradley C. Carthon, MD, PhD, is Associate Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
-Dr. Carthon works with the genitourinary oncology team at Winship Cancer Institute in order to discover novel therapeutic targets and carry out clinical trials that utilize novel treatment combinations for our patients with prostate, bladder, and renal and other genitourinary malignancies.
+Bradley C. Carthon, MD, PhD, is interim director of the Division of Medical Oncology and an associate professor in Emory University School of Medicine's Department of Hematology and Medical Oncology.
+Dr. Carthon also serves as Section Chief of Hematology and Oncology at Emory University Hospital Midtown.
+He works with the genitourinary oncology team at Winship Cancer Institute in order to discover novel therapeutic targets and carry out clinical trials that utilize novel treatment combinations for our patients with prostate, bladder, and renal and other genitourinary malignancies.

 Dr. Carthon earned his medical degree from Harvard Medical School in Boston, Massachusetts.
 He completed an internship and residency at Massachusetts General Hospital in Boston, Massachusetts.
 Dr. Carthon then went on to complete a fellowship at the University of Texas MD Anderson Cancer Center in Houston, Texas.